 If you’ve never had homemade focaccia bread, you’re in for a treat.

-Among one of the easiest bread recipes to make (this Oatmeal Bread is a close second), no knead focaccia is perfect for beginners and master bakers alike.
+Among one of the easiest bread recipes to make, no knead focaccia is perfect for beginners and master bakers alike.

 Some of my favorite things about this focaccia: